joseph-a-levine/authoring/_older/2023-05-21-lightning-lived-lat-lon.md

 You can't hear it in the gif, but I'm cackling with joy.
 I missed thunder!
 Thunder cracks and growls and booms and roars and reverberates and, my personal favorite, *rumbles*.
 I've seen great lightning and heard great thunder in my life{% sidenote "blads-id" "I watched intra-cloud bolts glitter in the night near the Freetown port... no, that can't be right..." %} but never after such a dry spell.
 This got me wondering — where and when in my life did I have the most exposure to thunder?

-There are two public sources of lightning data — NOAA's recent GOES placements and NASA's OTD/LIS system.{% sidenote "sidenote-id" "IBM's The Weather Company sells most commercially used lightning data (big industry! companies don't like their equipment experiencing anything measured in kiloamperes), but these are collected through a land-based global total lightning network.
+There are two public sources of lightning data — NOAA's recent GOES placements and NASA's OTD/LIS system.{% sidenote "sidenote-id" "IBM's The Weather Company sells most commercially-used lightning data (big industry! companies don't like their equipment experiencing anything measured in kiloamperes), but these are collected through a land-based global total lightning network.
 Satellites are cooler and US government data are available for free." %} The GOES geostationy datasets are more limited in time scope and richer and my laptop is old and tired and my AWS credits have expired so I decided to use the OTD/LIS data.

+Some fun mishaps from Joseph's first time working with lightning data:

+1. Imported data sideways
+2. Imported data upside down
+3. Negative lightning strikes?

+For each month-place I lived, I calculated the flash-rate.{% sidenote "units-id" "Lightning flashes per square km per day, apparently this is the standard unit ¯\_(ツ)_/¯" %} for a 0.5°×0.5° box{% sidenote "smoothed" "Smoothed with 2.5° x 2.5° boxcar moving average." %}

+Before running the code, I made a list of the best thunder-months I could remember.{% sidenote "pregreg-id" "Always pre-register your hypotheses!" %}

+Freetown in the summer was surely the most memorable.

+I will always have a soft spot for thunderstorms from my parent's porch in Maryland.
+These memories are particularly strong.
+My sister Olivia would often try to encourage me and Abigail to abandon the porch and splash barefoot to the park down the street, but I liked the coziness of the porch.
+My dad would warn against it — probably rightly.
+The tennis courts at the park are probably the only place on the leafy street kids are at risk of a lightning strike.

+I remember the monsoon in Kolkata damply.
+Like Freetown, the downpours rarely lasted long, but they were ferocious.

+Now, the data.
+Here's a map you have to look at because I made it.
+I removed the continents because they fuzz the facets, but you can clearly see Madagascar in winter, Florida in summer, and the DRC throughout.

+{% fullwidth "assets/img/lightning_strikes.png" "" %}